mca91/ITEWR_DC_Course/chapter2.md

 --- type:NormalExercise lang:r xp: skills: key:54c5e502ca
 ## The Linear Model

-In this exercise, you will learn how to estimate a simple linear regression model.
+In this exercise, You will learn how to estimate a simple linear regression model.

-In R, linear models can be fitted by use of the `lm()` function.
+In R, linear models can be fitted by use of the `lm` function.

-An argument to be always specified in `lm()` is a regression formula of the form `y ~ x`.
-This expression states that you want to estimate a linear model of `y` as a function of `x`.
+An argument to be always specified in `lm` is a regression formula of the form `y ~ x`.
+This expression states that You want to estimate a linear model of `y` as a function of `x`.
 Type and execute `?lm` or `?formula` for further info on subjects.

 *Data vectors from the previous exercise are available in Your workspace.*

 *** =instructions
-- Estimate a linear regression of test score on class size using `lm()`.
+Estimate a linear regression of test score on class size using `lm`.
 Store the result in `mod`.
-- `mod` is an object of type `list` with named entries.
-Check this using the function `is.list()`.
-- See what information You can obtain from `mod` using the `$` operator.
-Read out an arbitrary property of the object `mod`.
+Use the help function if you do not know how to start.

 *** =pre_exercise_code